-- Death of the employee. - The type of qualifying event (e.g., divorce, loss of dependent child's eligibility--including reason for the loss of eligibility); - The name of the affected qualified beneficiary (e.g., spouse's and/or covered child's/children's name/s); - The date of the qualifying event; - Documentation to support the occurrence of the qualifying event (e.g., final divorce decree); - The written signature of the notifying party; - If the address of record is incorrect, an address for mailing the Election Notice.
+- Death of the employee. - The type of qualifying event (e.g., divorce, loss of dependent child's eligibility-including reason for the loss of eligibility);

+- The name of the affected qualified beneficiary (e.g., spouse's and/or covered child's/children's name/s); - The date of the qualifying event; - Documentation to support the occurrence of the qualifying event (e.g., final divorce decree); - The written signature of the notifying party; - If the address of record is incorrect, an address for mailing the Election Notice.

 Failure to provide timely notice of these qualifying events will result in loss of eligibility for continuation coverage.
 One notice will cover all affected qualified beneficiaries.
-Notice will be considered furnished when mailed/postmarked or, in the case of hand delivery, the date it is received by your Benefits Administrator.
+Notice will be considered furnished when mailed/postmarked or, in the case of hand delivery, the date it is received by The Office of Health Benefits Extended Coverage/COBRA Administrator.